 If we are unable to protect our intellectual property, our competitors could use our intellectual property to market offerings similar to ours and our ability to compete effectively would be impaired.
 Moreover, others may independently develop technologies that are competitive to ours or infringe on our intellectual property.
 The enforcement of our intellectual property rights depends on our legal actions against these infringers being successful, but we cannot be sure these actions will be successful, even when our rights have been infringed.
 In addition, defending our intellectual property rights might entail significant expense and diversion of management resources.
 Any of our intellectual property rights may be challenged by others or invalidated through administrative processes or litigation.
 Furthermore, legal standards relating to the validity, enforceability, and scope of protection of intellectual property rights are uncertain and constantly changing.
-Accordingly, despite our efforts, we may be unable to prevent third successfully challenged by third parties.
+Accordingly, despite our efforts, we may be unable to prevent third parties from infringing or misappropriating our intellectual property.
+Any intellectual property that we own may not provide us with competitive advantages or may be successfully challenged by third parties.